microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-emergencycalls.md

 Subscriptions for emergency call events only support rich notifications.
 Please set `includeResourceData` to `true` and provide appropriate values for `encryptionCertificate` and `encryptionCertificateId`.
 For more information on creating subscriptions with rich notifications, see [Set up change notifications that include resource data](/graph/webhooks-with-resource-data).

-Subscriptions for emergency call events have a max expiration period of 1 day.
+Subscriptions for emergency call events have a **max expiration period of 1 day**.
 To keep subscriptions for longer durations, a subscription patch must be made to update the `expirationDateTime` property.
 See [Update subscription API](/graph/api/subscription-update) for more details.

 Subscriptions are limited one subscriptions per application, per tenant, and per unique policy name.
 A duplicated subscription using the same application, tenant, and to the same emergency policy will return conflict.